-Exploration Grant Recipients
+Exploration Funding Recipients

 Nolan explored the low-cost Wiimote Whiteboard and the instructional possibilities it presents.
 He provided a demonstration at the 2014 Tech Fair where people could see those possibilities firsthand.
 This program can be used in the classroom, as well as on a computer or even tablet for teaching live.
 Nolan provided a detailed description of his findings which is available from the Tech Hub upon request.

 The Multimodal Ecoliteracy Composition Archive Project (MECAP) is a collaboration between instructors in the English Department at Chemeketa , the Communications Department at Truman College in Chicago, and industry professionals and visual artists from the Chicago Green Weddings Alliance.
 The goal of the project is to bridge the sustainability education and workforce gap and to foster technological, visual, and ecoliteracy in community college writing students across cultural and geographical divides.
 Kevin leverages Instagram and Flicker for his writing students to experience authentic writing opportunities which include expressing themselves through visual literacy.

 Teresa investigated the possibility of finding ways to conduct office hours and other interactions with students online by researching various tools and methods for doing so.
 This project included a survey of students to look into their level of interest in participating in video conferencing activities.
 Overall, the survey results indicated interest in online group conferencing with scheduling preferences taken into account as well as training in the use of video conferencing tools.

 Teresa’s exploration led her to some ideas for the implementation of gaming into her business courses.
 She found that some publisher sites already have gaming activities included in their programs.
 From her research, she concluded that it would be possible to practice adding game-based methods into a traditional class more easily than into an online course.